The Global Relations Programme covers a wide range of topics:

 Target Audience: Tax officials who have had little exposure to tax treaties and international taxation.

-The Treaty Negotiation Workshop is a very comprehensive and practical workshop from which many of today’s tax treaty negotiators have graduated.
+The Practical workshop on tax treaty negotiations is a very comprehensive and practical workshop from which many of today’s tax treaty negotiators have graduated.
 The main purpose of the workshop is to provide practical tax treaty negotiation experience as well as an understanding of the policy issues and technical problems frequently encountered in negotiations.
 The instructors include experienced treaty negotiators from OECD and NOE countries.

 The workshop primarily takes the form of a simulated negotiation of all of the provisions of a bilateral double tax agreement between two fictitious countries.
 The negotiations are based on the fictitious countries’ treaty models, their recent treaties and descriptions of their domestic tax legislation.
 Participants are divided into four or six teams of up to five persons who negotiate the positions of their assigned country throughout the week.
 One instructor acts as the technical advisor for each team.
 Participants are expected to head the actual negotiations of each provision and each participant is expected to head the discussion of two or three articles during the week.
 Instructors assist each team’s preparation for the negotiation and provide guidance and feedback during the workshop.
 The simulated negotiations are supplemented with a series of short presentations and discussions on all aspects of tax treaty negotiations, including the organisation of a treaty negotiation programme, conducting negotiations and advice on strategies for successful outcomes.